 Complications: prone to iritis, cataract, and secondary glaucoma

-Fluorescein staining is used to identify corneal epithelial defects.
-Note that when the corneal and conjunctival epithelium is extensively damaged, the entire area may stain uniformly and faintly, making it appear as if there is no epithelial defect.
+Fluorescein staining confirms the corneal epithelial defect.
+When the corneal and conjunctival epithelium is extensively damaged, the entire area may stain uniformly and faintly, making it appear as if there is no epithelial defect, so caution is required.

 Severe acid burns can also cause iritis, secondary glaucoma, and symblepharon.